-Disclosure requirements - laws that mandate the outing of gender-diverse students to parents by school employees - are based in the idea that parents are the only people who can be trusted to have the best interests of their children in mind.
+Legislation focused on "parental rights in education" often mandates the outing of LGBTQ+ students to parents by school employees, and prevent educators from acknowledging LGBTQ+ identity.
+These bills are based in the idea that parents are the only people who can be trusted to have the best interests of their children in mind.
 However, Jewish wisdom holds that our children don't belong to us.
 They are both a loan and a gift from G-d, and a child's job is to find their own path in life.
 The tradition of l'dor vador teaches us that Judaism is passed from generation to generation, not just by parents, but by the whole community.
 As Jewish community members, we want our kids to feel safe and trust the adults in their lives, no matter the context.